Georgia and the Carolinas, Historic Houses and Glorious Gardens Itinerary

 Day 2 Atlanta

 This morning we have arranged a city tour of Atlanta, known as the Gone with the Wind city.
 We include a visit to the Martin Luther King Memorial.
-This afternoon we make a visit to Stone Mountain Park, with its impressive sculptured memorial to confederate war heros Jefferson Davis, Robert E. Lee and Stonewall Jackson, carved into the mountainside.
+This afternoon we make a visit to Stone Mountain Park, with its impressive sculptured memorial to confederate war heroes Jefferson Davis, Robert E. Lee and Stonewall Jackson, carved into the mountainside.
 The park contains a variety of attractions and we have included entrance to one of your choice.
 We return to Atlanta later today with free time to explore.

 Day 3 Atlanta, Savannah